open-innovations/EValuator/README.md

 ### Local Authority District data

-Running `makeLADs.pl` will create JSON files for chargepoints (UK Chargepoint Registry), supermarkets (OSM), distribution centres (OSM), and parking (OSM) for every LAD.
+The next step is to create JSON files for chargepoints (UK Chargepoint Registry), supermarkets (OSM), distribution centres (OSM), and parking (OSM) for every LAD.

+There are some dependencies that you will need.
+These come from the GDAL suite of tools: `ogr2ogr`, `ogrinfo`, `osmconvert`, and `osmfilter`.

 The [chargepoint data comes from the UK Chargepoint Registry](https://chargepoints.dft.gov.uk/api/retrieve/registry/format/csv) as CSV.
 This is first converted into sqlite by `ogr2ogr` to make later processing faster e.g.